astronomer/docs/learn/airflow-opensearch.md

     $ astro dev init
     ```

-2. Add the following two lines to your Astro project `requirements.txt` file to install the [OpenSearch Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-opensearch/stable/index.html) and the [pandas](https://pandas.pydata.org/) package in your Astro project:
+2. Add the following two lines to your Astro project `requirements.txt` file to install the [OpenSearch Apache Airflow® provider](https://airflow.apache.org/docs/apache-airflow-providers-opensearch/stable/index.html) and the [pandas](https://pandas.pydata.org/) package in your Astro project:

     ```text
     apache-airflow-providers-opensearch==1.0.0